-A few weeks ago my sister Rebecca (Camp Wander) and I, along with Eden’s Garden, hosted a fun event called The Natural Baby Fair!
+A few weeks ago I hosted a fun event called The Natural Baby Fair!
 We wanted to share our love of natural remedies and also introduce those in attendance to some other naturals ways for bringing up baby!
 The event was a HUGE success!
-We had a bunch of great vendors (which I will introduce you to at the end of this post) and more than TRIPLE the number of people show up than we had OPTIMISTICALLY anticipated!
+We had a bunch of great vendors (which I will introduce you to at the end of this post) and more than triple the number of people show up than we had optimistically anticipated!
 Thank you to everyone who took part!
 We can’t wait to do it again! :-)

 Colic is any extended period of crying and fussiness that occurs frequently in babies.
 The exact cause is unknown but it’s speculated that the cause is from indigestion, gas build-up, lactose intolerance or, a lack of probiotic bacteria in the intestines.